meleu/dg/src/site/notes/notes/books/The Art of Unix Programming/index.md

 ## Citações

-> Those who do not understand Unix are comdemned to reinvent it, poorly.
+> Those who do not understand Unix are condemned to reinvent it, poorly.
--- Henry Spencer Usenet signatuyre, November 1987
+-- Henry Spencer Usenet signature, November 1987

 ---

 Um sinal de que conhecer sobre as "fundações" (ou "princípios fundamentais") de um determinado assunto é uma atitude que vale a pena:

-> Machines have increased a thousandfold in power, languages have mutated, industry jpractice has gone through multiple revolutions - and Unix hangs in there, still producing, still paying the bills, and still commanding loyalty from many of the best and brightest software technologists on the planet.
+> Machines have increased a thousandfold in power, languages have mutated, industry practice has gone through multiple revolutions - and Unix hangs in there, still producing, still paying the bills, and still commanding loyalty from many of the best and brightest software technologists on the planet.

 ---